-Some U.S. lawmakers echoed that call.
-Senator Ron Wyden, Democrat of Oregon, who sponsored legislation in 2019 to require the release of the unclassified report from the U.S. Office of the Director of National Intelligence, said in a statement the crown prince “should suffer sanctions, including financial, travel and legal — and the Saudi government should suffer grave consequences as long as he remains in the government.”
+Some U.S. lawmakers echoed the call.
+Senator Ron Wyden, Democrat of Oregon, who sponsored 2019 legislation to require releasing an unclassified report by the U.S. Office of the Director of National Intelligence, said the crown prince “should suffer sanctions, including financial, travel and legal — and the Saudi government should suffer grave consequences as long as he remains in the government."

-Rep. Adam Schiff, Democrat of California, who chairs the House Intelligence Committee, said in a statement the Biden administration must “follow this attribution of responsibility with serious repercussions against all of the responsible parties it has identified, and also reassess our relationship with Saudi Arabia.”
+Rep. Adam Schiff, Democrat of California, who chairs the House Intelligence Committee, said the Biden administration must "follow this attribution of responsibility with serious repercussions against all of the responsible parties it has identified, and also reassess our relationship with Saudi Arabia."

-Blinken’s State Department announced a new policy, called the “Khashoggi ban,” that allows the United States to impose visa restrictions on anyone who carries out “serious, extraterritorial counter-dissident activities” for a foreign government.
-Applying the new ban, it listed 76 Saudis who were “believed to have been engaged in threatening dissidents overseas, including but not limited to the Khashoggi killing.”
+Blinken's State Department announced the “Khashoggi ban,” a new policy that allows the United States to impose visa restrictions on anyone who conducts "serious, extraterritorial counter-dissident activities" for a foreign government.
+It listed 76 Saudis "believed to have been engaged in threatening dissidents overseas, including but not limited to the Khashoggi killing."

 'Recalibration' of relations

-Last year, Callamard had called the case a “parody of justice.”
-Her U.N. team’s investigation into Khashoggi’s killing inside the Saudi consulate at Istanbul, Turkey on October 2, 2018, found “credible evidence” existed to justify a criminal probe into the Saudi crown prince and other officials for a “premeditated extrajudicial execution” that relied on using the agents’ official status and government resources.
+Last year, Callamard called the case a "parody of justice."
+Her U.N. team’s investigation into Khashoggi’s killing inside the Saudi consulate at Istanbul, Turkey on Oct.
+2, 2018, found “credible evidence” existed to justify a criminal probe into the Saudi crown prince and other officials for a “premeditated extrajudicial execution” using the agents’ official status and government resources.